kdroidFilter/AppwithAutoUpdater/README.md

 - **Cross-Platform Updates**: Supports updates for Windows, Mac, Linux, and Android.
 - **GitHub Release Integration**: Fetches the latest release, compares versions, and downloads platform-specific files.
 - **Simple Update Process**: Automatically handles downloading and applying updates.
+- **Windows Silent Installation**: Updates are installed silently without requiring administrative rights.
+- **Mac Support Not Tested**: Functionality on macOS has not been verified.

 ---